anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 JSON name of the search result MUST be prepended with the extension identifier (to avoid collision with search results defined in other extensions).
-If the search result contains object class instances defined by the extension, each instance must have an "objectClassName" string as defined in (#object_classes_in_extensions).
+If the search result contains object class instances defined by the extension, each instance MUST have an "objectClassName" string as defined in (#object_classes_in_extensions).
 For example:

     {